Agonist vs Antagonist Drugs for Addiction Treatment

 1. Minimizes Withdrawal Symptoms

-Agonist drugs help minimize the discomfort of withdrawal symptoms by activating receptors in the brain to simulate the effects of the addictive substance a person is trying to quit.
+Agonist medications help minimize the discomfort of withdrawal symptoms by activating receptors in the brain to simulate the effects of the addictive substance a person is trying to quit.

 2. Reduces Cravings and Relapse